costateixeira/documentation/diagrams.md

 @startuml
 Alice -> Bob: Hi
-Bob --> Alice: Hi there
+Bob --> Alice: Hi there, [[https://costateixeira.github.io/documentation/{This is where we are} colleague]
 @enduml